Tuesdays at Townsend

 These performances are supported in part by the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania and the National Endowment for the Arts, a federal agency.

-Bring your lawn chairs and blankets to relax under the oak trees.
 Families and households are urged to carpool, as parking is limited.
 Golf carts will be available to assist guests to and from the nearby parking area.

 A food truck and beverages will be available each night!